 "Exactly so; and a sincere fanatic in the hands of an agitator is the very devil.
-That is whence these fellows get their power.
+That is whence these fellows got their power.
 Half of them are fanatics and the other half hypocrites."

-Mr. Bodery had now completed his preparations, and he held out his plump hand, which the sub-editor grasped.
+Mr. Bodery had now completed his preparations, and he held out his plump hand, which the subeditor grasped.

-"I hope," said the latter, "that you will find Vellacott at the station to meet You-ha, ha!"
+"I hope," said the latter, "that you will find Vellacott at the station to meet you--ha, ha!"